John Baynes: Life

-Shortly before his death Baynes, with the junior fellows of Trinity, memorialised the senior fellows and master on the irregular election of fellows, but they were only answered by a censure.
-The memorialists appealed to the lord chancellor as visitor of the college, and the censure was removed from the college books.
+Shortly before his death, Baynes, with the junior fellows of Trinity, memorialised the senior fellows and master on the irregular election of fellows, but they were only answered by a censure.
+The memorialists appealed to the lord chancellor as visitor of the college.
+Baynes and Miles Popple acted for the junior fellows, and Denys Winstanley considered it likely that Baynes drafted the petition to Lord Thurlow.
+The censure was removed from the college books.